maxbrprojetos/lion-api/README.md

 https://your.notdvs.installation.com/api/pull_request_mergers
 ```

-The top person in the ladder will always have their bar full, and the others are calculated based on the top one.
+The top person in the ladder will always have their bar full, and the other bars are calculated based on the top one.